jkhurdan/A11yTraining/WebAudits/manual-testing.md

         <td> Opens up your rotator <sup> 1 </sup> </td>
       </tr>
           <tr>
-        <td> Press the right arrow key </td>
+        <td> Press the right arrow key until you get to the landmarks menu </td>
-        <td> The rotator will slide over to the list of headings. </td>
+        <td> The rotator will slide over to the list of landmarks </td>
       </tr>
       <tr>
         <td> Press the down arrow key </td>
-        <td> The screen reader should read out the heading and heading level.
+        <td> The screen reader should read out each landmark on the page.
 You can also visually see this in the list. </td>
       </tr>
     </table>
    Foot notes: <br>